Copywriting for Amazon: Why Intent Matters

 Among the products below, this Amazon’s Choice product looks pretty good just from the title.
 It gives the customer a lot of information about what the product is and checks off her requirements: organic granola.
 We also see details like high fiber, healthy, natural and low carb.
 These all signal to the customer that this product could be perfect for their needs.
 Plus, macadamia and coconut flavor?
 Yum!

-Key Takeaways When Copywriting for Amazon
+Key takeaways when copywriting for Amazon

 Customers don’t have all day to read through a listing.
 They want easy information.
 And fast.